Blog Customer FeedbackChangelog vs. Release Notes: Key Differences and Examples

 This is when publishing a release note makes sense:

-- When you have major feature enhancements or updates you want to inform everyone about
+- When you have major updates or feature enhancements that you want to inform everyone about

 - To inform your users about bug fixes, typically big ones that affect the user experience greatly